How to Grill Leeks and Why You Should

 Have you ever even had a leek?
 Allow me to convert you to leek-loving ways.
 Leeks are cheap.
 I bought 4 at the farmers market for $2.50.
 Leeks are healthy.
 I mean just look at all that green fibrous-ness.
 Vegan, paleo, low-fat…the works.
 Leeks are easy to grill or pan-fry.
 I’ll show you!
 And last but not least, leeks are freakishly delicious.
 They are related to the onion and have a similar sweet taste.
 We all know how delicious grilled onions are, so don’t be shy now.

 I particularly like grilled leeks paired with a nice steak, as pictured here.
-I didn’t include the recipe for the steak but you can find it here.
 I can’t put up a recipe for steak until I can actually cook one without burning it to a crisp or singeing my eyebrows.
 (We just got a grill for the first time ever, can you tell??)
+(UPDATE!
+It only took me 6 years guys.
+But I finally figured out steak.
+Here is how to cook the BEST Ribeye Steak OF YOUR LIFE.)

 The tutorial is below.
 Please tell me if you make this!
 I want to have leek-bonding conversations with you!
 If you already love leeks, tell me how you use them!